alisw/AliPhysics/MUON/READMEfast.txt

 that are built on the basis of the surviving muons.

 Both macros can be run from fastSim.sh test script.

+This chapter is defined in the READMEfast.txt file.

 */